b. England 21st February, 1946

 Anthony has been proud to present the Art of Star Wars and Star Wars – Where Science Meets Imagination and The Power of Costume exhibitions in their various locations around the world.
 He has hosted and narrated various symphonic events, especially Star Wars In Concert in its American and European and Japanese tours.
 He even conducted the London Symphony Orchestra and the Boston Pops – as C-3PO.

 Anthony is a visiting tutor at Carnegie Mellon University’s Entertainment Technology Center.
 He is the proud holder of a Blue Peter Gold Badge.
-He lives in London, England.
+He lives in England and the south of France.